 What does it mean?

-Building and home safety will become an explicit part of the redesigned consumer regulation standards.
-All landlords will need to have a nominated, publicly named person who is responsible for health and safety compliance.
+Building and home safety have become an explicit part of the redesigned consumer regulation standards.
+All landlords now need to have a nominated, publicly named person who is responsible for health and safety compliance.

 There will be consistency in safety measures across the private and social rented sectors, with mandatory installation of smoke and carbon monoxide alarms, and an increased focus on electrical safety.